nwlandry/nwlandry.github.io/_pages/publications.md

 Invited Talk, Colorado chapter of Society of Young Network Scientists, February 2020

 ### Contributed Talks

+*Hypergraph community structure and the emergence of polarization*, Northeast Regional Conference on Complex Systems (Best Oral Presentation), March 2022

 *Hypergraph dynamics: assortativity and the expansion eigenvalue*, International Conference on Complex Networks and their Applications, November 2021